Armageddon (2008): Storylines

 John Cena and Chris Jericho were involved in the main rivalry on the Raw brand over the World Heavyweight Championship.
-At WWE's November Survivor Series, Cena returned to the WWE after a legitimate neck injury (that he sustained at SummerSlam) and defeated Jericho to win the championship.
+At WWE's November Survivor Series, Cena returned to WWE after a legitimate neck injury (that he sustained at SummerSlam) and defeated Jericho to win the championship.
 On the November 24 episode of Raw, Jericho defeated Randy Orton and Batista in a Triple Threat match to earn a title match against Cena at Armageddon.

 On the November 24 episode of Raw, Raw's primary authority figure Stephanie McMahon announced an eight-man single-elimination tournament to determine the number-one contender to the WWE Intercontinental Championship, which William Regal held.
 The first round saw four standard matches, in which Kofi Kingston, CM Punk, John Morrison, and Rey Mysterio were the victors.
 In the second round, Punk defeated Morrison and Mysterio defeated Kingston, resulting in Mysterio and Punk both qualifying for the finals at Armageddon.